Tech Rockstars Security

 When most small businesses discuss crime and security, their thoughts immediately jump to smashed windows and stolen products.
 But in the 21st century, the greatest threat to small businesses isn’t smash-and-grab theft, it’s cybercrime.
 Many small- and medium-sized business owners feel that they are immune to cybercrime, as only large businesses make the news when they’re hacked.
 The reality, however, is that small businesses have more to lose from cybercrime and are just as at risk.
 Your business may not be able to afford a cyber attack, making cybersecurity a vital part of your business plan.
 Fortunately, Tech Rockstars is here to help with our premier IT security for businesses all across the Monrovia area.

 While more and more businesses are embracing computers and other digital solutions to keep their operation running smoothly, few of them are keeping those assets safe with comprehensive, or even basic IT security protocols.
-While some owners feel that their small company flies under the radar of cybercriminals, the reality is that your small business is at greater risk than you might realize.
+While some owners feel that their small company flies under the radar of cybercriminals, the reality is that their small business is at greater risk than they realize.

 Cyber Crime By the Numbers